gsingers/search_engineering/README.md

 # Prerequisites

-1. No prior search knowledge is required, but you should be able to code in Python or Java (all examples are in Python)
+1. You will need a [Gitpod](https://gitpod.io) account or the ability to run [Docker](https://docker.com) containers.
-1. You will need a [Gitpod](https://gitpod.io) account.
+   1. If running locally, you will want at least 16GB of RAM and 30GB of disk space, with more being better!

 # Working in Gitpod (Officially Supported)